What's all the Fuss About Scientific Integrity?

 Male Participant: That's a risk management question.

-Allen: That's a risk management question, and those are balancing questions that decision‑makers have to make all the time.
+Alan: That's a risk management question, and those are balancing questions that decision‑makers have to make all the time.
 The key is they can't hand‑pick the data and the research to back up the decision that they make that isn't based on research and data.

 It's fine if you make a decision that's not based on science.
 Don't tell people that the science told me to make this decision.
 That would be a breach of integrity.